pthakkar230/testMSDocs/Country samples/CzechSample.md

 Calling Plans are to purchase user numbers.
 If you want to get numbers for your users, see [Getting phone numbers for your users](https://learn.microsoft.com/en-us/microsoftteams/getting-phone-numbers-for-your-users)

-In Calling Plans markets, number porting is available for user numbers and sometimes service numbers.
+In Calling Plans markets, number porting is available for user numbers and in certain cases, service numbers.
 Please see [Phone number management for the Czech Republic](https://learn.microsoft.com/en-us/microsoftteams/manage-phone-numbers-for-your-organization/phone-number-management-for-czech-republic) for more details.

 ## [Toll and toll-free numbers for Services (VoiceApps and Audio Conferencing)](https://learn.microsoft.com/en-us/microsoftteams/country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans#toll-and-toll-free-phone-numbers-for-services)